-The numbers below have been gathered by infoAnalytica and represent the national salary and employment cost averages in the tech space.
+The numbers below have been gathered by demandDrive through our own research and represent averages across 7 key regions in the United States.

 An obvious cost that everyone recognizes – you must pay your reps.
 And it’s not just their base salary, but their On-Target Earnings (OTE) as well.
 This figure includes extra costs like their commissions, winnings from contests, incentive programs…it can rack up quickly – especially if you have a good rep (which you want – it’s expensive to hire bad talent!).

 Most often companies have two options when it comes to managing their SDR team.
 They can 1) Hire an Inside Sales Manager to provide continuous support and maximize the results of the SDR team, or 2) Use the (far more expensive) time of a VP or Director to manage the team in addition to his or her vast responsibilities.
 Whether hired or promoted internally, hiring a manager is a necessary cost to maximize the success of your SDR team.

 Employment taxes, health benefits, payroll costs, workspace, computers, phones–these are hard costs that are unavoidable when hiring.
 In addition, attracting the right talent to your organization is no small cost.
 Recruiting expenses coupled with the time-consuming interview process can be pricey.
 Considering it is still necessary to train these new reps means paying for a training program, and taking time away from current employees to train new SDRs.